davewsmith/app-engine-starter/README.md

 On my Linux laptop, with an SSD and over a mediocre network connection, it takes about 7 minutes to build the VM.

+## Using the VM

+The commands below are issued from a shell session into the VM. `vagrant ssh` gets you into the VM; `cd /vagrant` gets you to the directory within the VM that's shared with the current (at the time of VM startup) directory outside of the VM.

+I exit the `ssh` session and use `vagrant suspend` to shut things down cleanly, then `vagrant restart` to restart the VM.

 ## Developing

-`vagrant ssh` into the VM and `cd /vagrant` to develop, test, and deploy. `/vagrant` in the guest is shared with the project directory on host, so you can edit app files outside of the VM.

 `make dev` will kick off `dev_appserver`.
 In the host OS, the application will be available on `http://localhost:8080/`, and the admin server will be available on `http://localhost:8000/`.